-Each game is played over a series of rounds, which are broken into the following two phases:
+Each game is played over a series of rounds, which are broken into two phases: The Activation Phase and the Clean-Up Phase.

 ACTIVATION PHASE

 The Activation Phase is where the majority of gameplay happens.
 It is comprised of a series of individual turns, in which players will alternate activating their various units.
 The First Player takes the first turn each round.
 On a player's turn, they will perform the following steps, in order: